stevecj/sqlite_ext/README.md

 # SqliteExt

-Note that the work on this gem is still in the early stages, and it doesn't actually do anything useful yet.
-In the near future though, ...
+Note that the work on this gem is still in the early stages, so the text below represents what it is intended to do.
+The gem does not yet accomplish all of that as of yet.

 Provides a convenient way of writing functions in Ruby that can be called from with in SQLite queries through the SQLite3 gem.